jmonlong/manu-vggafannot/manuscript.md

 As for linear genome reference, it will be essential to be able to organize and visualize genomic annotation in the pangenome.
 A lack of user-friendly querying and visualization options would hamper the adoption of the pangenomic paradigm.

-Several visualization tools for pangenomes already exist but mostly focus on representing the graph topology with specialized integration of additional information layers.
+Several interactive visualization tools for pangenomes already exist but mostly focus on representing the graph topology with specialized integration of additional information layers.
 Bandage is an interactive assembly graph visualization tool which can scale to pangenomes up to hundreds of thousands of nodes on modern computers[@bandage].
 GfaViz is another interactive sequence graph visualization tool which supports the GFA 2 format and its new features[@doi:10.1093/bioinformatics/bty1046].
 In particular, it can represent the different paths annotated in the GFA file.